AltaArts/ResolveShortcuts--Prism-Plugin/README.md

 # ResolveShortcuts--Prism-Plugin

-Yeah, is is a ToDo . . . .
+Yeah, it is a ToDo . . . .